 Why Standard Homeowners Insurance Won't Cover Your Airbnb

-In most cases, standard homeowners insurance does not cover short-term rentals, though coverage can vary widely by carrier.
-Failing to disclose rental use to your insurer can lead to denied claims, reduced liability coverage, higher deductibles, or outright policy cancellation.
+In most cases, standard homeowners insurance does not cover short-term rentals, though coverage can vary by carrier.
+The National Association of Insurance Commissioners specifically warns that even if your policy doesn't list a home-sharing exclusion, insurers may still deny coverage for accidents that occur during a paid stay.
+Failing to disclose rental use can lead to denied claims, reduced liability coverage, higher deductibles, or policy cancellation.

 Here's a breakdown of what a standard policy typically excludes the moment paying guests walk through the door: